guhjy/2015ori-1/materials/study_02/overview.md

 ### Voluntary nature of participation

 Your decision to participate in this study is completely voluntary.
 If you choose to participate, you may terminate your participation at any time.
+Due to limited resources, we can only reward participants who complete the study.

 ### Contact information